K-PaaS/application-platform-guide-eng/user_guide/development_application/ruby.md

 </tr>
 <tr>
     <td> README </td>
-    <td> This file is a short description for the application.
+    <td> This file is a short description of the application.
 A guide for installation and usage. </td>
 </tr>
 <tr>
     <td> Rakefile </td>